nevalang/website/content/docs/spec/source-code/index.md

 ## Module Manifest

-File that describes which version of language this module supports and contains list of its _dependencies_.
+A file that describes which version of the language this module supports and contains a list of its _dependencies_.

 ## Module Dependencies